tribixbite/awesome/README.md

 *   [kaimallea/isMobile](https://github.com/kaimallea/isMobile) - A simple JS library that detects mobile devices.
 *   [TBD54566975/web5-js](https://github.com/TBD54566975/web5-js) - An SDK for building decentralized web apps with DIDs, VCs, and DWNs.
 *   [garronej/denoify](https://github.com/garronej/denoify) - 🦕For NPM module authors that would like to support Deno but do not want to write and maintain a port.
-*   [xiangsx/gpt4free-ts](https://github.com/xiangsx/gpt4free-ts) - This is a replication project for the typescript version of xtekky/gpt4free
+*   [xiangsx/gpt4free-ts](https://github.com/xiangsx/gpt4free-ts) - Providing a free OpenAI GPT-4 API !
+This is a replication project for the typescript version of xtekky/gpt4free
 *   [jshor/symbology](https://github.com/jshor/symbology) - 🔖 Generates 1D, 2D, or composite barcodes in png, svg, or eps formats.
 Supports 50+ symbologies.
 *   [nuintun/qrcode](https://github.com/nuintun/qrcode) - A pure JavaScript QRCode encode and decode library.
 *   [zxing-js/library](https://github.com/zxing-js/library) - Multi-format 1D/2D barcode image processing library, usable in JavaScript ecosystem.